typekit/webfontloader/README.md

       }
     };

 Tests strings should be specified on a per font basis and contain at least one character.
-If not specified the default test string is used.
+If not specified the default test string (`BESbswy`) is used.

 ### Fontdeck